Pouya-Mohammadi-mcr/Ticket-Booking-System/README.md

     - We recommend you use the IntelliJ IDEA (It's very powerful to support your spring web application development and integration of many technical frameworks).

+* We recommend Chrome as your web browser.

-* You will need to download JDK.
+* You will need to have JDK.

 * You will need to download and install MySQL.